AabdulwaleedD/AabdulwaleedD/README.md

 - 👋 Hi, I’m @AabdulwaleedD
 - 👀 I’m interested in learning and reading.
-I have a feep passion of bioinformatics, medical embryology and neuroanatomy
+I have a deep passion of bioinformatics, medical embryology and neuroanatomy
 - 🌱 I’m currently learning Human Anatomy as an undergraduate program
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 How to reach me abdulwaleedlegend@gmail.com